nvennin/test-www/procedures/Procedure_GDP_UYNEF_Change_Control.md

 * [CAPA][YUISV]
 * [EU Commission Regulations 1234/2008][GDP Guidelines]

-## ROLES
+## Roles

 Role     |   Description    |   Who
 ------   |   --------       |  ----
-Requester  | Oversees and supports change control activities  | Head of Quality Manager |  Approves/rejects/defers changes that impact the Medicinal Product or regulatory filing | Quality Manager Investigator  |  Documents and manages changes | Quality Officer Reviewer | Reviews all changes and liaise with Regulatory | Quality Manager, RP Regulatory | Reviews changes that impact regulatory filings | Regulatory
+Change Owner | Business owner of a change | Anyone Quality |  Approves changes | Quality Manager
+Action Owner | Responsible for performing an action identified in the Change Plan | Anyone

-## PROCEDURE
+## Procedure

 ### Initiation of a Change

-* Changes can arise as a result of a non-conformance, a change to an active Substance, product, process, premises, equipment, system or GXP change at a Third-Party Provider such as contract manufacturer or distributor or change in management systems that impacts the Regulatory Filing or ASR, MA and WDA.
-The change can also arise from a regulatory requirement, or safety related up date.
+* The following changes are in-scope for this procedure, whether conducted at the company or at an external provider.
+Changes to:
+  * Products
+  * Procedures
+  * Premises
+  * Equipments
+  * Systems
+  * Regulatory filings
-* Upon identification of a requirement for a change, a [Change Management][UYNEF] Form is requested from Quality and completed by the Change Owner.
+* Upon identification of a requirement for a change, the Change Owner creates a GitHub issues with the "CHANGE REQUEST" label.
-* The proposed change is logged by the Quality Department in the Change Request Register and assigned a number in the format CR—XXX—YYYY where XXX is a sequential number and YYYY is the year in which the change request is initiated.
-* The details of the Change Request are documented in the QUFORM—002-1 by the Change Owner including the classification of the change and proposal due date.
+* All details of the Change Request are documented in the Issue by the Change Owner according to the template CHANGE REQUEST issue.
 * An assessment of the impact of the proposed change on process, products, controlled documents, regulatory compliance, and GDP systems should be performed by the Change Owner.
 Examples of activities and documents that may be impacted include:
   * Regulatory Filing submitted to regulatory Authority
   * Third Party Provider of GDP activities e.g. CMOs/CPOs